galaxyproject/galaxy-hub/content/events/gcc2024/register/index.md

 dinner tickets for your travel companion(s) you can do so at the time of registration.

-Please note that all prices are listed in Euros (EUR) and exclude the mandatory VAT.
-When paying for the registration, you can use a credit card or do a bank transfer.
+**Please note that all prices are listed in Euros (EUR) and exclude the mandatory VAT (21%).** When paying for the registration, you can use a credit card or do a bank transfer.
 You can also register and request the payment be processed afterwards by someone else, such as your department administrator.
 If you prefer to reason in a different currency, here is a convenient [currency